 Key characteristics that labels need to meet include:

-a secure adhesion on all bases
+A secure adhesion on all surfaces

-a secure adhesion, in extreme temperatures
+A secure adhesion in extreme temperatures

 Seawater resistance when transported on deck